 10. Veteran Runs Afoul Of Michigan’s Medical Marijuana Law.
 MLive.com /Jackson (M) Citizzen Patriot (12/11, Salisbury) reports, “First, it was post-traumatic stress disorder brought on by his service in the Vietnam War.
 Then came two bouts with throat cancer, which left him without a voice box.
 Now, 61-year-old Gary Muntz has a new ailment — lymphoma, a slow-moving cancer of the lymph nodes.
 He speaks only with the aid of a mechanical device pressed tightly to his neck.
 Long periods outside his home require a wheelchair, and he often cannot sleep.
 Marijuana helps.”
 But after finding that Muntz had 13 marijuana plants in his home, and was authorized under Michigan’s medical marijuana law to use but not grow the substance, the local prosecutor charged Muntz with a felony drug crime.

-Posted by Yanira Farray on Dec 13 2010, With 0 Reads, Filed under Regional, Top 10, Vet News, Veterans Affairs.
+Posted by Yanira Farray on December 13, 2010, With 196 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.